DoLS information for hospitals and care homes

 A standard authorisation can be reviewed at any time and is made by using ADASS Form 10 (Review).
 This form can also be used to advise of a change in circumstances, eg the person has moved, or has passed away.

-If a person passes away whilst under a standard authorisation (the DoLS has been assessed and granted) then a form 12 needs completing and sending to the DoLS team, and to the Coroner.
+If a person passes away whilst under a standard authorisation (the DoLS has been assessed and granted) then a form 12 needs completing and sending to the DoLS team.

 Request to renew a DoLS authorisation